-- Confirm quotes for the different sections of the route: boardwalk, bridge, pathway along stop bank, signage (main focus of April 2023) - 4.
-Complete funding applications (thinking TECT, Bay Trust, WBOPDC, Lotteries) - 5.
-Plant along the stop bank with native plants - 6.
-Name the new trail (from hui with Ngāti Whakahemo) - 7.
-Launch with the community!! (mid 2024 at the latest!) - 8.
-Work with the Te Ara Kahikatea ropū, Ngāti Whakahemo and others to look at a bridge across Pongakawa river to enable connection to Arawa and Wharere Road
+- 1. Confirm quotes for the different sections of the route: boardwalk, bridge, pathway along stop bank, signage - Look at funding timelines (thinking TECT, Bay Trust, WBOPDC, Lotteries) - 3.
+Begin building wooden walkway mid 2025 - 4.
+Work with MOWS (Maketu Ongatoro Wetland Society) to clear weeds in the wetland area - 5.
+Name the new trail (from hui with Ngāti Whakahemo) - 6.
+Launch with the community! - 7.
+Work with the Te Ara Kahikatea ropū, Ngāti Whakahemo and others to look at a bridge across Pongakawa river to enable connection to Arawa and Wharere Road - 8.
+Plant along the stop bank with native plants

 Ka nui te mihi!

 For more information see pukehinabeach.co.nz